wnstify/backup-management-tool/USAGE.md

 ### Storage Management

-Set up lifecycle rules on your cloud storage:
+The tool now handles retention automatically!
+Configure your retention policy in the setup wizard or via "Manage schedules".

-- Delete database backups older than 7-14 days
+For additional cost savings, configure lifecycle rules on your cloud storage:
-- Delete file backups older than 30-60 days
+- Move older backups to cold storage (Glacier, B2 cold, etc.)
-- Move older backups to cold storage for cost savings
+- Set up cross-region replication for critical backups

 ---